Buluba Hospital: History

 The hospital was founded in 1934 by the Franciscan Missionary Sisters for Africa.
 Eventually, the Franciscan Sisters handed over the hospital to the Roman Catholic Diocese of Jinja.
 The diocese entrusted the management and administration of the hospital to a native religious congregation of Franciscan Sisters, the Little Sisters of St. Francis.
 In the beginning, the hospital specialized in the treatment of leprosy, which was endemic in the area.
-Wanda Błeńska, a Polish expert in tropical diseases, worked there from 1951 to 1994 and developed the hospital into an internationally recognized centre for leprosy treatment.
+Wanda Błeńska, a Polish expert in tropical diseases, worked there for over 40 years (1951-1994) and developed the hospital into an internationally recognized centre for leprosy treatment.
 Later, the hospital added tuberculosis to the diseases it specializes in.
 Buluba Hospital maintains a prosthetic unit (initiated by Błeńska), one of the few in the country.
 As of January 2014, while the hospital attended to all general medical problems, they were adept and experienced in handling patients with leprosy and tuberculosis.
 Often, these patients also suffered from HIV/AIDS.